 In Georgia, many offenses that are not crimes in every state, like traffic offenses, are considered criminal offenses.
 Because so many offenses that aren’t treated like crimes in every state are crimes, it’s important to know if your interaction with law enforcement constitutes an arrest in the State of Georgia.

-Traditional Arrest (Handcuffed, Taken to Jail, and
+Traditional Arrest (Handcuffed, Taken to Jail, and Fingerprinted)

 Warrant Application Hearings